josmar-crwdstffng/angular/aio/content/guide/service-worker-devops.md

 From time to time, the service worker is updated with bug fixes and feature improvements.

 The Angular service worker is downloaded when the application is first opened and when the application is accessed after a period of inactivity.
-If the service worker changes, it's updated in the background.
+If the service worker changes, it is updated in the background.

 Most updates to the Angular service worker are transparent to the application.
 The old caches are still valid and content is still served normally.
 Occasionally, a bug fix or feature in the Angular service worker might require the invalidation of old caches.